GustafEnebog/project-2/README.md

 ![unsolved bug drawing overflow of canvas boundaries](assets/images/unsolved-bug-wing-overflow.jpg)

 + Remaining bugs:
   + The drawing coordinates are erroneous () for sweep angle, Δ of 0 which is why this angle is taken out of the allowed input range the sweep angle, Δ. For this reason the negative sweep angle, Δ unfortunately also becomes unavailable despite being in full working order.
+The sourse of this error probably lies in the calulation of the sweep and that the if-statement throws it out when the sweep angle is zero.
+Note however that tan(0) = 0.
   + Below image shows (on the inner wing panel on top) that negative sweep angles is perfectly possible thanks to the getNegXCompFactor function.

 ![negative x values](assets/images/compensate-neg-x-values.jpg)